-- Children and the unborn child are particularly susceptible to lead poisoning
+- Children and unborn children are particularly susceptible.

-- An estimated 24 million American homes contain unsafe quantities of lead paint and/or dust
+- Some 24 million American homes are thought to contain unsafe quantities of lead paint or dust.

-- Lead poisoning symptoms can include nausea, dizziness, reduced IQ and a strange taste in the mouth
+- Symptoms of poisoning include nausea, dizziness, reduced brain volume, and a strange taste in the mouth.

 Children are more at risk from lead poisoning for a number of reasons: